gtauzin/kedro-dagster/README.md

    kedro dagster dev --env <ENV_NAME>
    ```

-For a concrete use-case of `kedro-dagster`, have a look at the the [Kedro-Dagster example repository](https://github.com/gtauzin/kedro-dagster-example).
+For a concrete use-case of Kedro-Dagster, have a look at the the [Kedro-Dagster example repository](https://github.com/gtauzin/kedro-dagster-example).

 ## How do I use Kedro-Dagster?